Customer Loyalty & Rewards

-7 Types of Loyalty Programmes: Which is Right for Your Business?
+7 Types of Loyalty Programmes: Which is Right for Your Brand?

 Loyalty programmes are some of the most effective methods of increasing customer retention and revenue.
-Lots of customers agree that some type of loyalty and reward system incentivises them to engage with brands.
+Many customers agree that loyalty and reward systems incentivise long term engagement with brands.
 In fact, emotionally engaged customers annually spend 60% more with brands that they’re loyal to.

 Contents: